 It is not possible for you to withdraw an exam entry after the standard entry closing date.

-Exam withdrawals will only be considered under the most extenuating circumstances, and where supported by documentary evidence; minor illnesses or normal expected workloads cannot be considered.
-Any supporting documents should be sent to firstname.lastname@example.org by 20 July for the July session.
+Centre based exam withdrawals will only be considered under the most extenuating circumstances, and where supported by documentary evidence; minor illnesses or normal expected workloads cannot be considered.
+Any supporting documents should be sent to firstname.lastname@example.org by 22 December 2021.

 If you are granted a withdrawal, you should not attend the examination under any circumstances; in the event that you do so, you will be liable to pay additional fees.